jeremyButtler/alnSeq/README.md

   It gave me a great visual on how the Needleman Wunsch algorithm worked.
 Their were many other sources, but this was the one that was the most useful to me.
+- Wikipedia's entry about the Hirschberg.
+It is helping me understand how the Hirschberg works
+- Bio-alignment coded a Hirsberg, which I used to help understand how the Hirsberg alignment worked.
+- To all the sights providing guidance on how aligners worked.
+There are to many to list, but each one I used helped me understand these algorithms a little better.